-- 7. ALTITUDE SCORING.
-Rockets must contain the commercial electronic altimeter (Perfectflite Model ALT 15K) approved for use in the Team America event, in a compartment that is properly vented to the atmosphere.
-The altimeter must be inspected by an event official both before and after the flight, and may not be modified in any manner.
+6. ALTITUDE SCORING.
+Rockets must contain the commercial electronic altimeter (Perfectflite Model ALT 15K or ALT 15K Rev 2) approved for use in the Team America event, in a compartment that is properly vented to the atmosphere.
+The altimeter must be inspected by an NAR official both before and after the flight, and may not be modified in any manner.
 The altimeter must be confirmed by this official to have reset to zero before flight.
-The altitude of the portion of the rocket containing the egg, as recorded by this altimeter, will be the sole basis for judging the altitude score.
-This score will be the absolute difference between 850 feet and the altimeter-reported altitude (this difference is always a positive number, or zero). - 8.
-FLIGHTS.
+The altitude of the portion of the rocket containing the eggs, as recorded by this altimeter, will be the sole basis for judging the altitude score.
+This score will be the absolute difference between 750 feet and the altimeter-reported altitude in feet (this difference is always a positive number, or zero).

+7. FLIGHTS.
 Team members cannot be changed after the first qualification flight.
 Only team members on record at AIA with valid parent consent forms are eligible to receive prizes.
 Only one flight is allowed per team at the final fly-off, except as specifically noted in these rules.
-In order to be eligible for the fly-off, a team is required to fly a qualifying flight observed in person by an adult (senior) member of the NAR (unrelated to any team members and not a paid employee of their school or member of their youth group) between September 6, 2006 and April Each team may conduct a maximum of two qualification flights. qualification flight is not required if the team is satisfied with the results of their first one.
+In order to be eligible for the fly-off, a team is required to fly a qualifying flight observed in person by an adult (senior) member of the NAR (unrelated to any team members and not a paid employee of their school or member of their youth group) between September 5, 2007 and April 7, 2008.
+Each team may conduct a maximum of two qualification flights, and will be ranked based on the better of these two scores.
+A second qualification flight is not required if the team is satisfied with the results of their first flight.
 A qualification flight attempt must be declared to the NAR observer before the rocket's motor(s) are ignited.
 Once an attempt is declared, the results of that flight must be recorded and submitted to the AIA, even if the flight is unsuccessful.
 A rocket that departs the launch pad under rocket power is considered to have made a flight, even if all motors do not ignite.
-If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by a NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
-Flights which are otherwise fully safe and qualified but which result in an altimeter reading of greater than zero feet but less than 50 feet will be counted as "no flight" due to false triggering of the altimeter and may be reflown without penalty.
-The results from qualification flight attempts must be faxed to and received at the offices of the AIA by Monday, April 9, 2007.
+If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by the NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
+Flights which are otherwise fully safe and qualified but which result in an altimeter reading of greater than zero but less than 50 feet will be counted as "no flight" due to false triggering of the altimeter and may be reflown without penalty.
+The results from qualification flight attempts must be faxed to and received at the offices of the AIA by Monday, April 7, 2008.
 As soon as we receive your qualifying score, "Qualification Score Received" will appear under your team information on the "Registered Teams" page at www.rocketcontest.org.
-The top-scoring 100 teams will be notified no later than April 13, 2007, and invited to participate in the final fly-off to be held on May 19, 2007 (alternate fly-off date in case of inclement weather will be May 20, 2007). - 9.
-SAFE RECOVERY.
-Each part of the rocket, including each stage if more than one is used, must either contain a recovery device or be designed to glide, tumble unstably, or otherwise return to earth at a velocity that presents no hazard.
-Any entry which has a major part (including but not limited to a stage or an expended engine casing) land without a recovery system (gliding/tumbling stages are considered to have a system), or at a velocity that is judged by an event official to be hazardous, due to recovery system absence, insufficiency, or malfunction, will be disqualified.
+The top-scoring 100 teams will be notified no later than April 11, 2008, and invited to participate in the final fly-off to be held on May 17, 2008 (alternate fly-off date in case of inclement weather will be May 18, 2008).

+8. SAFE RECOVERY.
+Each part of the rocket must either contain a recovery device or be designed to glide, tumble unstably, or otherwise return to earth at a velocity that presents no hazard.
+Any entry which has a major part (including but not limited to an expended engine casing) land without a recovery system (lightweight gliding/tumbling tube sections are considered to have a system), or at a velocity that is judged by an event official to be hazardous, due to recovery system absence, insufficiency, or malfunction, will be disqualified.